panwarg/Doot/README.md

 # Running

-Use bash with following command:
+Use bash with below commands:

+npm install
 ionic serve